coder/flog/README.md

 `flog` is a minimal, formatted, pretty logging package for Go.

-It's primarily for command line tools, and it's optimized for human readability.
+It's optimized for human readability.

-[Uber's Zap](https://github.com/uber-go/zap) is recommended for most robust logging.
+[Uber's Zap](https://github.com/uber-go/zap) is recommended for more robust logging.

 ## Install